apoorva-mk/Minhash-implementation/Networking/Socket Programming/README.md

  c)Both date and time then the server sends both current date and time.

- d)If the string does not contain both of these words then the server send the string "I don't understand"
+ d)If the string does not contain both of these words then the server sends the string "I don't understand"

 Steps to run the codes: